Humanity: Hour I: Background and recording

-After Scorpions had finished the UK tour as special guest for Judas Priest, Rudolf Schenker revealed that band had started working on a live video album which would later become Unbreakable World Tour 2004: One Night in Vienna and also revealed that the band was planning to start working on a new album in late 2005.
+After Scorpions had finished the UK tour as a special guest for Judas Priest, Rudolf Schenker revealed that the band had started working on a live video album which would later become Unbreakable World Tour 2004: One Night in Vienna and also revealed that the band was planning to start working on a new album in late 2005.
 In an interview for the Malay Mail in May 2006, Schenker confirmed that the band was working on a new album which would have been hopefully released in late 2006 or early 2007.
 Describing the upcoming album, Schenker said: "For now, I can only tell you that it's going to pick up where Unbreakable left off.
 It will have superb power ballads and hard-rocking songs playable on commercial radio.
 I guess you can say that the new Scorpions album is going to sound fresh and rocking.
 Also one more thing, it's going to be a great album and not an album with one or two great songs".
 Originally, the band had in mind to choose Dieter Dierks as album producer, but it did not work out because of a disagreement on the contract.
 After the planned collaboration with Dierks did not happen, Scorpions had in mind to produce album by themselves at Rudolf Schenker's Scorpio Sound Studio, but were afraid that their efforts might not be good enough.
 Schenker said: "We knew we wanted to make a special record.
 We wanted to make sure that this album was going to be a masterpiece.
 When we do an album these days it has to be something special.
 If we only did it to make the fans happy – that's one thing – but you also have to make yourself happy."